SuwaliArora/Demo-Project-Of-RESTFUL-API/README.md

 If an object is deleted this returns a 204 No Content response, otherwise it will return a 404 Not Found.

+## ViewSet

+Django REST framework allows you to combine the logic for a set of related views in a single class, called a ViewSet.

+There are two main advantages of using a ViewSet over using a View class.

+- Repeated logic can be combined into a single class.

+- By using routers, we no longer need to deal with wiring up the URL conf ourselves.

+## ViewSet Class

+A ViewSet class is simply a type of class-based View, that does not provide any method handlers such as get() or post(), and instead provides actions such as list() and create().

+**list()-** Get All Records.

+**retrieve()-** Get Single Record

+**create()-** Create/Insert Record

+**update()-** Update Record Completely

+**partial_update()-** Update Record Partially

+**destroy()-** Delete Record

+## ViewSet Class

+During dispatch, the following attributes are available on the ViewSet: basename - the base to use for the URL names that are created.

+**action -** the name of the current action (e.g., list, create).

+**detail -** boolean indicating if the current action is configured for a list or detail view.

+**suffix -** the display suffix for the viewset type - mirrors the detail attribute.

+**name -** the display name for the viewset.
+This argument is mutually exclusive to suffix.

+**description -** the display description for the individual view of a viewset.

+## ModelViewSet Class

+The ModelViewSet class inherits from GenericAPIView and includes implementations for various actions, by mixing in the behavior of the various mixin classes.

+The actions provided by the ModelViewSet class are list(), retrieve(), create(), update(), partial_update(), and destroy().
+You can use any of the standard attributes or method overrides provided by GenericAPIView

+## ReadOnlyModelViewSet Class

+The ReadOnlyModelViewSet class also inherits from GenericAPIView.
+As with ModelViewSet it also includes implementations for various actions, but unlike ModelViewSet only provides the 'read-only' actions, list() and retrieve().
+You can use any of the standard attributes and method overrides available to Generic APIView

+## Routers

+Resource routing allows you to quickly declare all of the common routes for a given resourceful controller.
+Instead of declaring separate routes for your index... a resourceful route declares them in a single line of code.

+REST framework adds support for automatic URL routing to Django, and provides you with a simple, quick and consistent way of wiring your view logic to a set of URLs.